 We’re going to be talking about this a lot over the next few months, especially as EMM vendors start announcing their plans to support it.
 (They definitely have a lot of work ahead of them to get to day one support when iOS 13 rolls out in September!)

-The big question is what type of new use cases this will enable.
-For new, I’ll just look at this in a general way: Many users (and organizations) that previously rejected MDM for BYOD for privacy reasons will now be able to consider User Enrollment.
+The big question is what type of use cases this will enable.
+For , I’ll just look at this in a general way: Many users (and organizations) that previously rejected MDM for BYOD for privacy reasons will now be able to consider User Enrollment.